Manahawkin Bay Bridge: Lighting system

 The main span of the Manahawkin Bay Bridge sports a unique roadway lighting system, unofficially dubbed the "String of Pearls", was designed by NJDOT engineer Dorland J. Henderson; the bridge was officially named after him in 2000.
 The lighting system, which is made up of 768 separate fluorescent lights recessed in the bridge's side guard rails, was the first of its kind in the world.
 After being in continuous operation since the 1950s, replacement parts for the lighting system have become unavailable, rendering many of the fluorescent bulbs dark and irreplaceable.
 The original, fluorescent "String of Pearls" lighting system is being replaced by a modern LED lighting system mimicking the "String of Pearls" effect on the north and south exterior faces of the rehabilitated and new bridge spans, respectively.
 However, unlike the original, the new side rail lights will be for ornamental purposes as the roadway itself will be lit by traditional overhead lighting.
 In time for Memorial Day weekend 2016, the new lighting system on the south exterior face of the new bridge was illuminated.
 The north face will not be illuminated until restoration of the original bridge is completed.

 Structural problems

 Documented cracks due to metal fatigue have been found in structural members of the bridge.
-The New Jersey Department of Transportation (NJDOT) had previously taken steps to arrest the fatigue cracking, including modifying bridge girders and beams with drill stops.
+The New Jersey Department of Transportation (NJDOT) had previously taken steps to address the fatigue cracking, including modifying bridge girders and beams with drill stops.
 The bridge was listed as being structurally deficient in 2004.
 As the sole access point to/from Long Beach Island and a vital coastal evacuation route in the case of a hurricane, the rapidly deteriorating condition of the bridge was of serious concern.
 From 2009 to 2010, NJDOT completed a rehabilitation of the deck surface to extend the life of the existing bridge.
 This project was completed at a cost of $5.5 million and financed through the American Recovery and Reinvestment Act.